+Accrued interest is included in the fair value figures calculated up to and including the valuation date.

-Except for the financial assets carried at fair value (as shown above), all other financial liabilities and financial assets are carried in the Balance Sheet at amortised cost.
-The carrying value and fair values are shown below for comparison purposes.
-Fair values are not required for current debtors and creditors (trade payables and receivables) since the carrying amount is deemed a reasonable approximation of fair value.
+Fair values are not required for short term debtors and creditors (trade payables and receivables) since the carrying amount is deemed a reasonable approximation of fair value.